apache/royale-asjs/README.md

 sudo npm install flexjs -g
 ```

-# Software Dependencies
+# Using FlexJS

-FlexJS depends on the Google Closure Library.
+In order to get started using FlexJS, you are invited to follow along with the [Quick Start Guide](https://github.com/apache/royale-asjs/wiki/Quick-Start).

 ### Thanks for using [Apache Royale](http://royale.apache.org).
 Enjoy!